- 1 Fitbit Versa 2: Highlights

 In addition to training, the Versa 2 tracks the heart rate around the clock.
 Of course, the Versa offers the full range of a modern fitness tracker and tracks steps, calories, sleep and pulse 24/7.
 It is similarly accurate to other Fitbit machines that generally deliver good results.
 When counting steps, you can also be generous and add one or two steps.

-Hardly any other manufacturer offers and explains so much information about sleep and presents the data as well as Fitbit.
-It has long been one of the great strengths of Fitbit trackers.
-In similar spheres regarding sleep recording, the manufacturer Polar is currently going with the Ignite fitness watch on which sleep and sleep quality are at the centre of the state of health.
+While testing the Versa 2 we also wore the test device at night.
+The tracking on the time we went to sleep and got up was usually very good.
+Hardly any other manufacturer offers and explains so much information about sleep and presents the data obtained as well as Fitbit.
+It has long been one of the great strengths of Fitbit trackers, including the Versa 2.
+In similar spheres of sleep recording, the manufacturer Polar is currently going with the Ignite Fitness watch, on which sleep and sleep quality is the focus of health status.

-Fitbit estimates sleep cycles from data obtained from movement and heart rate patterns.
-Movement patterns can be, for example, that you have not moved for about an hour.
-Or the length of movements such as those that occur when you “roll around”.
-During sleep, newer Fitbit trackers also track heart rate variability (HRV) to better detect the transition between light sleep, deep sleep and REM sleep phases.
-What HRV is and how it is used in modern wearables is summarized in our article HRV in Sports Watches and Wearables.
+The manufacturer estimates sleep cycles from data obtained from movement and heart rate patterns.
+Movement patterns may include, for example, users not moving for about an hour.
+Or the length of movements such as those that occur when “rolling around”.
+During sleep, newer Fitbit Trackers also track heart rate variability (HRV) to better identify the transition between light sleep, deep sleep and REM sleep phases.
+We have summarized what HRV is and how it is used in modern wearables in our article HRV in sports watches and wearables.

-The fact that Fitbit trackers master the sleep discipline can be read in our numerous Fitbit reviews.
-Not much has changed about this tracker, even the Versa 2 has no trouble with good assessment of sleep cycles such as light sleep, deep sleep and REM sleep phases.
-Quite the opposite: with the Versa 2 Fitbit realizes for the first time the longer announced Sleep Score.
-The sleep index feature is available after a software update to Fitbit Tracker with SpO2 sensor.
-In addition to the Versa 2, these currently include Charge 3, Versa, Versa Lite and the GPS watch Ionic.
+The fact that the manufacturer’s trackers master the discipline of sleep can be read in our numerous Fitbit tests.
+Not much has changed on this controller, even the Versa 2 has no trouble with good assessment of sleep cycles such as light sleep, deep sleep and REM sleep phases.
+On the contrary: the model is the first to implement the long announced Sleep Index (Sleep Score) function.
+Following a software update, this will also be implemented in Charge 3, Versa, Versa Lite and the GPS watch Ionic.

 The sleep index is a number that comes out at the end of sleep.
-This makes sleep easier to compare.
-The number is made up of nocturnal measurements of heart rate, time spent awake or restless, and sleep phases.
-The average value according to Fitbit is between 72-83 points.
+This makes it easier to compare sleep.
+The number is made up of nightly measurements of heart rate, the time spent awake or restless and sleep phases.
+According to the manufacturer, the average value is between 72-83 points.
 The higher the value, the better and more restful the sleep was.

 Fitbit Versa 2: Amazon Alexa